promise-ics-hsg/demoApplication-PMQF/README.md

 ## Acknowledgements
 - This project is funded as part of the **ProMiSE Project** by the Swiss National Science Foundation under Grant No.: 200021_197032.
-- Thank you to all friends and collegueas who tested the implementation and provided their feedback
+- I would like to express my gratitude to all colleagues and frieds who participated in the trial and provided valuable feedback.
-- Thank you to the participants from industrie, who took part in the evaluation of the tool.
+- We would like to thank the individuals from the industry who participated in the assessment of the tool.